 Free talks to schools and youth groups

 Assemblies and class talks are designed to engage the audience.
-Our volunteer speakers offer talks suitable for nurseries, primary and secondary schools and youth groups.
-We can tailor talks towards specific topics or group work such as activity badges for youth groups.
+Our volunteer speakers offer talks suitable for primary schools and youth groups.
+Please contact us for information on talks to further education colleges.

 This whole school assembly teaches the right way to approach and behave around dogs.
 Featuring the three C's of canine choice.
 This assembly teaches:

 - the signals to look out for when a dog needs to be left alone

 - how to react with dogs in the home and in public in order to stay safe

 Ideal for safety topics, or for those with an issue in their community.

 This talk is for those aged 5 to 11 years old.
 It teaches the five welfare needs of animals, covering everything we need to keep our pets happy, healthy and well looked after.